-As of October 2017, there are more than 260 vaccines in development by America’s biopharmaceutical companies to both prevent and treat diseases including cancer, Alzheimer’s disease and several autoimmune disorders.
-A robust pipeline containing new vaccine technology has the potential to prevent the transmission of the human immunodeficiency virus (HIV), protect against malaria, and treat pancreatic cancer.
+As of April 2020, there are nearly 260 vaccines in development by America’s biopharmaceutical companies to both prevent and treat diseases including cancer, Alzheimer’s disease, allergies and autoimmune disorders.
+These vaccines offer significant hope for the future, with many vaccines in the pipeline using new technologies that have the potential to prevent the transmission of the human immunodeficiency virus (HIV), protect against malaria and even therapeutic vaccines to treat several types of cancer.

 Vaccines undergo a rigorous research and development process in order to ensure safety and efficacy, and continue to be monitored long after U.S. Food and Drug Administration (FDA) approval.
 Manufacturers and health authorities coordinate to ensure strict manufacturing and delivery schemes, in order to guarantee the quality and purity of vaccines.
 Data show that the current U.S. vaccine supply is the safest in history, due in part to the U.S. Centers for Disease Control and Prevention’s (CDC’s) long-standing vaccine safety program, which closely and constantly monitors the safety of vaccines.
 One important element of the program, the Immunization Safety Office, monitors possible vaccine side effects and works with public health stakeholders to assess possible connections to vaccines.
 For example, while some have had concerns that autism spectrum disorder might be linked to the vaccines children receive, studies have shown that there is no link between receiving vaccines and developing autism spectrum disorder.

 For more information about vaccines and vaccine safety, visit www.cdc.gov